hazendaz/tomcat7/README.md

 - And if you want, drop back in tomcat wars and those are preconfigured as well but intentionally left out

 note: Credential usage here is simply for testing purposes only and should be considered exposed.

+Master tested as of 5/2/2024 on java 8 to work successfully using built in psi probe.